Skip to content

 Event-Driven Pipeline

-NATS JetStream for async processing, distributed worker deduplication via KV store, and real-time status propagation to the Blazor UI without polling.
+NATS JetStream for async processing, with distributed worker deduplication via a KV store.

 Architecture